-The top performers in our review are Verizon Wireless, the Gold Award winner; AT&T, the Silver Award winner; and T-Mobile, the Bronze Award winner.
+The top performers in our review are Verizon Wireless, the Gold Award winner; T-Mobile, the Silver Award winner; and AT&T, the Bronze Award winner.
 Here’s more on choosing a cell phone provider to meet your needs, along with details on how we arrived at our ranking of the 10 providers.

-Picking the best cell phone provider should be simple.
+Picking the best cell phone carrier should be simple.
 You go with the company that offers the best coverage, the most flexible plans, and the widest selection of top- and mid-tier phones, all at a great price.
-But the most expensive provider still charges more than twice as much as the least, for commensurately better service.
-Where should you draw the line between price and performance?
+But where should you draw the line between price and performance?

 There’s no getting around it: Picking a new carrier is all about making tradeoffs.
-If you know your budget and have a decent idea of your usage patterns, though, you have a leg up on the process.
-After diligently comparing all four national carriers and their innumerable mobile virtual network operators (MVNOs) – the providers that don't operate their own towers – we've identified the top 10, based on performance, pricing, device selection and included features.
-Our picks should get you to the finish line.
+If you know your budget and have a decent idea of your usage patterns, though, you have a head start on the process.
+After comparing all four national carriers and their innumerable mobile virtual network operators (MVNOs) – the carriers that don't operate their own towers – we've identified the top 10 based on coverage, pricing, device selection and included features.
+Our picks should help get you into the right plan for your situation.

 How We Evaluated the Carriers

-Top Ten Reviews analyzes the state of the cellular industry every few months.
-Unlike most of our reviews and comparisons on other products, we consider price when ranking cell phone companies because how much you pay each month is a significant factor in your buying decision.
+Top Ten Reviews stays up to date on the state of the cellular industry since it changes constantly.
+We consider price a significant factor when comparing carriers.
 It's not, however, the main factor – if you're in the market for the cheapest service you can get, we strongly recommend you look at our reviews of prepaid cell phone providers.

 The Best Cellular Service Provider: Verizon

 Music Freedom and BingeOn let you stream as much music and video as you like, without digging into your monthly data cap.
 The catch is that you have to use one of the apps T-Mobile has approved for the service.
-There are questions about just how appropriate these services are given the FCC’s Net Neutrality regulations, but until the lawyers get that stuff sorted out, there’s no downside for us consumers.
-If you live in or around a decently sized city, T-Mobile’s benefits far outweigh its drawbacks.
+There are questions about just how appropriate these services are given the FCC’s Net Neutrality regulations, but until the lawyers get those issues sorted out, there’s no downside here for consumers.
+If you live in or around a decently big city, T-Mobile’s benefits far outweigh its drawbacks.